This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Procedures may be used to shrink or remove your hemorrhoid.
 Examples include rubber-band ligation, sclerotherapy, and photocoagulation.
 These procedures may be done in your healthcare provider's office.
 Ask your healthcare provider for more information about these procedures.

 - Surgery may be needed to shrink or remove your hemorrhoids.

 How can I manage my symptoms?

 - Apply ice on your anus for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel.
+Cover it with a towel before you apply it to your anus.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Take a sitz bath.
 Fill a bathtub with 4 to 6 inches of warm water.
-You may also use a sitz bath pan that fits over a toilet.
-Sit in the sitz bath for 20 minutes.
-Do this 2 to 3 times a day, or as directed.
+You may also use a sitz bath pan that fits inside a toilet bowl.
+Sit in the sitz bath for 15 minutes.
+Do this 3 times a day, and after each bowel movement.
 The warm water can help decrease pain and swelling.

 - Keep your anal area clean.
 Gently wash the area with warm water daily.
 Soap may irritate the area.
 After a bowel movement, wipe with moist towelettes or wet toilet paper.
 Dry toilet paper can irritate the area.

 - Do not strain to have a bowel movement.
 Do not sit on the toilet too long.
 These actions can increase pressure on the tissues in your rectum and anus.